tony/watching-testrunner/README.md

 This will run jasmine --console whenever any js file below `./path/to/js_tests` changes (i.e. you can use the watching testrunner to get auto test execution using any tool for any language)

+# Many thanks to
+- [Felix Schwarz](https://github.com/FelixSchwarz) for the original implementation after me pestering him about this idea
+- [Tony Narlock](https://github.com/tony) for prompting me to port this to python 3, hosting it on his account and caring for it's continued development